Get the best SQL Server query analysis and optimization tool—free!

-Scoring algorithms help you to determine the best index to support a given query.
+Plan Explorer's scoring algorithms help you determine the best index to support a given query.
 Easily view recommended indexes, create and modify indexes, and detect and update old statistics.
-Watch the score change in real time as you work towards the elusive 100% score, before executing a single line of code against SQL Server.
+Watch the score change in real time as you work toward the elusive 100% score—before executing a single line of code against SQL Server.
+Learn More.

 Clearly see the impact of compiled and runtime query parameters on performance, quickly spot data skew that can contribute to parameter sniffing issues, visualize potential ascending key problems, and identify opportunities for filtered indexes.

 The Statements Tree allows you to sort by any column, making it easier to focus on a specific metric without having to find it in the graphical plan.
-You can easily spot statements with the highest costs, duration, CPU, I/O, and row counts and quickly see discrepancies in actuals vs. estimates.
+You can easily spot statements with the highest costs, duration, CPU, I/O, and row counts.
+You also can quickly see discrepancies between actual and estimated metrics.

 The Join Diagram tab shows the underlying tables even when complex and nested views are involved.
-You can quickly visualize the relationship between tables involved in the plan and easily reorganize the layout using drag and drop.
+You can quickly visualize the relationship between tables involved in the plan and easily reorganize the layout using drag-and-drop functionality.

 The Expressions tab shows simplified and expanded expressions that are used in the query.
-By looking at the tab, you can discover implicit conversions that you may not have spotted otherwise.
+By looking at the tab, you can discover implicit conversions that you might not have spotted otherwise.

-The Table I/O tab shows the I/O against each table and worktable involved in the plan as well as the scan count per table.
-It also shows the logical, physical and read-ahead reads, separated by in-row and LOB data, per table.
+The Table I/O tab shows the I/O against each table and worktable involved in the plan, as well as the scan count per table.
+This tab also shows the logical, physical, and read-ahead reads, separated by in-row and LOB data, per table.

-The layouts panel allows you to easily manage bigger query plans.
-With the easy-to-use toolbar, you can rotate, stretch and flatten your plans.
-You can also zoom in or out as well as apply a cost filter, which will remove operators if their cost is less than the specified value.
+The layouts panel lets you easily manage bigger query plans.
+With the easy-to-use toolbar, you can rotate, stretch, and flatten your plans.
+You can also zoom in or out, as well as apply a cost filter, which will remove operators if their cost is less than the specified value.

-The Wait Stats tab is supported when generating actual plans against SQL Server 2008 and above.
-It allows you to quickly correlate and compare different types of waits that result from query or schema changes.
+The Wait Stats tab is supported when generating actual plans against SQL Server 2008 and later versions.
+This tab lets you quickly correlate and compare different types of waits that result from query or schema changes.

-See when statistics were last updated, and the effectiveness of the column ordering, column selectivity, size, and density.
-We’ve made it easy for you to see the statistics details, understand the optimizer’s choices, and decide what you might be able to do to get a better plan.
+See when statistics were last updated, as well as the effectiveness of the column ordering, column selectivity, size, and density.
+Plan Explorer makes it easy for you to see the statistics details, understand the optimizer’s choices, and determine how to get a better plan.